-Read on to find out where to stay, where to eat, and what to explore in this beautiful region of Vietnam!
+Read on for the best things to do in Tam Coc and Ninh Binh plus where to stay, where to eat, and more tips for visiting this stunning part of Vietnam!

 The town of Ninh Binh is located about 60 miles south of Hanoi.
 There are three options to get to Ninh Binh – take a train, a bus, or hire a private driver.
-Or, of course, you can rent a motorbike and drive yourself (although driving in Vietnam is not for the faint of heart).
+Or, of course, you can rent a motorbike and drive it yourself.
+Although, driving in Vietnam is not for the faint of heart.

-There are 5 trains departing daily from Hanoi Station and include the SE5, SE7, and SE19.
-The trip takes about 2.5 hours but keep in mind that trains in Vietnam are frequently late so don’t be surprised if you have a bit of a wait once you arrive to the station.
-You can purchase the tickets online or through a travel agent in town.
+There are three trains departing daily from Hanoi Station and include the SE5, SE7, and SE19.
+The trip takes about 2.5 hours, but keep in mind that trains in Vietnam are often late so don’t be surprised if you have to wait a bit once you arrive at the station.

 Many people choose to visit the Ninh Binh region as a day trip.
 While it is possible to see some of the highlights in a short time, we would highly recommend spending a few days here.

-You’ll have the opportunity to sleep in darling bungalows with sweeping views of rich paddies and towering limestone cliffs.
-Plus you’ll be able to take your time in exploring the area and won’t be rushed by a tour guide trying to fit it all into a few hours.
+You’ll have the opportunity to sleep in darling bungalows with sweeping views of rice paddies and towering limestone cliffs.
+Plus, you’ll be able to take your time in exploring the area and won’t be rushed by a tour guide trying to fit it all into a few hours.

 The temperature in Northern Vietnam is hot and humid from May to October and the chance of rainfall is high.
 This rainfall can spoil your ability to explore the region but it also makes for vivid green rice paddies.
 November to April tends to be a bit cooler and drier.

-You can visit Ninh Binh at any time of year but best to check the weather prior to departing since pretty much all of the attractions are outdoors.
+You can visit Ninh Binh or Tam Coc at any time of year but best to check the weather prior to departing since pretty much all of the attractions are outdoors.

-The currency of Vietnam is the Dong (VND) and at the time of writing (August of 2018), the exchange rate was approximately 23,164 VND to $1 USD.
+The currency of Vietnam is the Dong (VND) and at the time of writing, the exchange rate was approximately 23,215 VND to $1 USD.
 So if we say that something costs 50,000 VND, that’s just about $2.

-Should I stay in Ninh Binh or Tam Coc?
+Should you Stay in Ninh Binh or Tam Coc?

-There are several small towns in the Ninh Binh region so don’t feel like you need to stay in Ninh Binh town proper.
+There are several small towns in the Ninh Binh region of Vietnam so don’t feel like you need to stay in Ninh Binh town proper.
 Tam Coc is the most popular town as there are plenty of comfy homestays and many delicious restaurants.
-Trang An is another area that has a few homestays but less dining options.
-If you stay in the heart of Ninh Binh town you’ll probably find it to be a bit underwhelming.
+Trang An is another area that has a few homestays but fewer dining options.
+If you stay in the heart of Ninh Binh town, you’ll probably find it to be a bit underwhelming.

 We would recommend staying in Tam Coc where you’ll be surrounded by the beautiful countryside but still have plenty of eating and drinking venues right nearby.

-Most of the homestays in the area have bicycles and motorbikes available to rent.
+Most of the homestays in Tam Coc have bicycles and motorbikes available to rent.
 While it’s nice to cruise around on a bicycle, a few of the highlights are outside of town so you’ll have a long ride ahead of you.
 A motorbike will run you about 120,000 – 150,000 VND/day but you’ll have to fill up the gas tank (~80,000 VND for a full tank).

-If you are staying in Tam Coc and are only interested in visiting Bich Dong Pagoda and the Tam Coc boat ride you will be fine with just a bicycle.
-However, if you want to visit any of the other sites (such as Hang Mu, Trang An, or Hoa Lu) you’ll be much happier on a motorbike as these sites are several miles away from each other.
+If you are staying in Tam Coc and are only interested in visiting Bich Dong Pagoda and taking a Tam Coc boat ride, you will be fine with just a bicycle.
+However, if you want to visit any of the other sites (such as Hang Mu, Trang An, or Hoa Lu), you’ll be much happier on a motorbike as these sites are several miles away from each other.

 Contact your homestay prior to your arrival to see if they can pick you up from the bus or train terminal.
-It’s amazing that they can balance your gigantic luggage and you on the back of their little motorbike on the bumpy, unpaved streets!
+It’s amazing that they can balance your gigantic luggage and you on the back of their little motorbike on the bumpy, unpaved streets of Tam Coc!